Paola62010/cat-match/README.md

 #### Home Page

 The home page is divided into two main parts.
 The top part includes a call to action that invites the user to test their memory and start a game.
 Just below, the user can find three buttons that allow to select the number of cards they wish to have for the game.
 The higher the number, the more difficult the game will be.
-The second part of the page is dedicated to a list a fun facts about cats.
+The second part of the page is dedicated to a list of fun facts about cats.

 #### 12 Cards Page

 When users click on the "12 Cards" button in the home page, they will be redirected on the 12 Cards Page.
 This page features a card board of 12 cards that are facing down.
 Users will be able to flip 2 cards each turn.
 If the images on the cards match, the cards will remain face up, otherwise they will flip back down.
 Once all the matches have been found, a popup window appears to congratulate the user.
 The popup window contains a "Play again" button to start a new game.
 Just above the card board, users will find two buttons.
 On the left a button to start a new game, this can be used also when the game is not complete.
 On the right there is an audio icon that allows the user to turn the music on and off.
-Music will play in a loop.
+When on, the music will play in a loop.

 #### 16 Cards Page